Why a Weak Rupee Hurts Indian Households and Why Exports Matter More Than Ever

 Export Literacy as Economic Empowerment

-Learning export means learning how to:
+Learning to export means learning how to:

-earn foreign exchange rather than depend on it
+Earn foreign exchange rather than depend on it

-price products beyond the domestic market
+Price products beyond the domestic market

-understand standards, compliance, and risk
+Understand standards, compliance, and risk

-build resilience against currency volatility
+Build resilience against currency volatility

 Export literacy allows citizens to participate in national stability, not just observe it.